 Music is an important element at weddings, reunions, company parties and other events.
 Making just the right choice of whom to engage, however, may be more difficult than you anticipate.
 Should you choose a DJ, a string ensemble, a band, pianist, harpist, bag pipes or something else?
-Maybe you want to download your own playlist on a laptop or iPod.
+Maybe you want to download your own playlist onto a laptop or iPod.

 On August 21st a total solar eclipse will occur.
 Portions of Idaho, Oregon, Wyoming and other states will be prime viewing areas, mostly in rural, sparsely populated areas.
 If you plan to travel somewhere to view the eclipse or want to sell food or memorabilia, be sure you are a good citizen, obeying local laws and showing courtesy to fellow viewers.

 Many couples enter marriage with stars in their eyes; we will be together forever; we will grow old together; nothing can come between us.
 And then life happens.
 Life can be messy and hard.
 A spouse may have an accident or develop a terminal illness.
 He or she may become mentally incapacitated.
 He/she might leave the family or become abusive.
 During times when emotions are running high the last thing you want to deal with is the nitty gritty details of life, but not doing so could have serious, possibly permanent, consequences.

 Summer time and the living is easy, as the song goes.
 It is also hot, with average summer daytime temperatures in southern Idaho in the 90s.
 If you are planning an outdoor event, there are a number of ways to keep your guests from melting in the heat.